Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 So in order to make a successfully conversion, we need to return the data from the `Flux<DataBuffer>` in the same sequence as we received it, to each sequential read call of the Async Input Stream.

 There is a blocking way to accomplish this and that would be to turn the Flux into a Iterable, which is natively supported by the Reactor library.
-Unfortunately, again, there is native support for non-blocking Flux iteration.
+Unfortunately, again, there is no native support for non-blocking Flux iteration.

 Again, I had to make my own implementation. which I will cover a little bit later.